apsarabishwokarma/webdev-roadmap/interview-prep/javascript/JS-dataType.md

 ### 8. What is operator in JavaScript? what is type of operator in JavaScript?

+- perform some operation on data and return a result.
 - An operator is a symbol or function that performs a specific operation on one or more operands (values) and produces a result.
 - JavaScript has several types of operators, including: